cucumber/cucumber-ruby/CONTRIBUTING.md

-Search in [the current repository][cucumber-ruby-issues], in the [mono-repo][cucumber/common-issues], but also in the [whole cucumber team][cucumber-issues] if the problem or feature has already been reported.
+Search in [the current repository][cucumber-ruby-issues], in the [mono-repo][cucumber/common-issues], but also in the [whole cucumber organization][cucumber-issues] if the problem or feature has already been reported.
 If you find an issue or pull request which is still open, add comments to it instead of opening a new one.

+If you're not sure, don't hesitate to just open a new issue.
+We can always merge and de-duplicate later.

 ### Submitting a pull request

 When submitting a pull request:

-- create a draft pull request
+- create a [draft pull request][how-to-create-a-draft-pr]
 - try to follow the instructions in the [template](.github/PULL_REQUEST_TEMPLATE.md)
 - if possible, [sign your commits]
 - update CHANGELOG.md with your changes